harrypmdev/worthing-sw/README.md

 <br />

 #### Performance - 88
-  - A very good performance score overall
+  - A good performance score overall.
   - The register image lowers the score slightly, like the login page.

 #### Accessibility - 100